19bufordcarl/CarlRPG/Myth & Shadow/Magic/Deities/Deities.md

 ## GM Specific
 For certain campaigns, it may be inappropriate to have PCs start as a follower of a deity, simply make sure you alert your players of this prior to character creation

-See the [Deity Template](Deity%20Templates/Deity%20Template.md) for the default Deity rules and if you wish to make your own.
+See the [Deity Template](Deity%20Templates/Deity%20Template.md) for the default Deity rules or if you wish to make your own.